jurrick/jquery-multicheckbox/README.md

   label_wrap: '',
   // Container with scrolling and borders
   scroll_wrapper_enabled: false,
-  // if scroll_wrapper_enabled is true then selected_element is active element with class multicheck-on.
+  // if scroll_wrapper_enabled is true then selected_element is active element with class multicheckbox-on.
   selected_element: 'label'
 };
 ```